-The 'lp' command is used to print files on Unix and Linux systems.
 The name 'lp' stands for 'line printer'.
-Normal users are allowed to have direct access to the printer.
-Users have to spool a job in a print queue.
+By default normal users are allowed to have direct access to the printer.
+Users have to spool a job in a print queue (lpq to see what print jobs are in the queue).
 Spooling ensures the orderly printing of jobs.

-lp command is very useful in printing files when GUI is not installed on Linux.
-It serves as a front-end command that calls the lpr command with appropriate options.
+lp command comes very useful in printing files when GUI is not installed on Linux.

 It is very easy to change paper size in GUI environment.
 But how do you change paper size with command prompt?